aionnetwork/aion-docs/kernel/web3-access/web3-js/_index.en.md

 ## GitHub Install

-This method of installation is a bit more hands on, but allows for more granularity and customization.
+This method of installation is a bit more hands-on but allows for more granularity and customization.
 [block:callout]
 {
   "type": "info",
   "title": "Super Quick Install",
-  "body": "Run this _one-liner_ if you're super busy and don't have time to read more than one line:\n\n```bash\ngit clone https://github.com/aionnetwork/aion_web3.git && cd aion_web3 && npm install && node console.js\n```If your terminal _hangs_ after running this one liner and doesn't display anything, hit `RETURN` on your keyboard.
+  "body": "Run this _one-liner_ if you're super busy and don't have time to read more than one line:\n\n```bash\ngit clone https://github.com/aionnetwork/aion_web3.git && cd aion_web3 && npm install && node console.js\n```If your terminal _hangs_ after running this one-liner and doesn't display anything, hit `RETURN` on your keyboard.
 Sometimes Node doesn't show the output of `console.js` automatically."
 }
 [/block]